HotskyTrotsky/TFB-sub-mod-for-TFG/README.md

+# TFB sub mod for TFG

 current changes include:

-Patch 1:

 -Poland is guaranteed by UK from game start